dh1tw/streamdeck/README.md

-go-elgato-stream-deck is a library for interfacing with the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck)
+**go-elgato-stream-deck** is a library for interfacing with the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck)

-go-elgato-stream-deck is written in the programing language [Go](https://golang.org).
+This library is written in the programing language [Go](https://golang.org).

 ## Note
 This project provides only an API for the Elgato Stream Deck.
 It is not an